Dr. Neurosymbolic, or: How I Learned to Stop Worrying and Accept Statistics: Machine Learning as a Proof System

 To summarize, informally, there are three conditions for the ground truth to be approximated well: \begin{enumerate} \item $q(x)$ is good. \item $p(x)$ is expressive enough to be sound. \item $p(x)$ is restricted enough to be complete. \end{enumerate}

-In practice, there are number of reasons that a trained model is unsound and/or incomplete: insufficient data ($F$ not generalizing from $\X$ to $\valid$), suboptimal solutions (e.g., early stop), insufficient generalization (assigning zero to $\valid\setminus X$), or over-generalization (assigning non-zero to $\invalid$).
+In practice, there are number of reasons that a trained model is unsound and/or incomplete: insufficient data ($F$ not generalizing from $\X$ to $\valid$), suboptimal solutions (e.g., early stop), insufficient generalization (assigning zero to $\valid\setminus \X$), or over-generalization (assigning non-zero to $\invalid$).

 If everything breaks down in practice, why should we care?
 It is because some approaches are \emph{unsound even in this idealized optima}.
-This soundness of ML is weak and idealistic, but it is still better than nothing --- It significantly prunes the design space.
-Non-specialist users of Stat/ML/DL in the symbolic AI community should not consider unsound approaches.
+This soundness of ML is weak and idealistic, but it is still better than nothing because it significantly prunes the \emph{design space}.
+Non-specialist users of Stat/ML/DL in the symbolic AI community, likely already bamboozled by the mess in the machine learning literature, be advised: \textbf{Ignore unsound approaches}.

 Note that any existing approach could be shown to become a sound ML with a minor modification.
 For example, although previous work on classical learning schemes such as MAXSAT-based learner \cite{YangWJ07} has not been analyzed in this way, it may turn out to be sound and complete.